LimeProgramming/ExportResoniteToJson/README.md

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
-2. Place [ExportResoniteToJson-Standalone.dll](https://github.com/LimeProgramming/ExportResoniteToJson/releases/download/2.1.3/ExportResoniteToJson-Standalone.dll) into your `rml_mods` folder **if** You *don't* use a local storage mod.
-OR
-2. Place [ExportResoniteToJson-LocalStorage.dll](https://github.com/LimeProgramming/ExportResoniteToJson/releases/download/2.1.3/ExportResoniteToJson-LocalStorage.dll) into your `rml_mods` folder **if** You *do* use a local storage mod.
+2. Place [ExportResoniteToJson.dll](https://github.com/LimeProgramming/ExportResoniteToJson/releases/download/2.1.4/ExportResoniteToJson.dll) into your `rml_mods` folder.
-4. Start the game.
+3. Start the game.
 If you want to verify that the mod is working you can check your Resonite logs.

 > [!Note]
 > This is a fork of [ExportNeosToJson](https://github.com/zkxs/ExportNeosToJson) which was originally made by zkxs and updated for Resonite by Calamity Lime.